openlawteam/docs/docs/getting-started/README.md

+---
+meta:
+  - name: description
+    content: We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
+---

 # Getting Started

 We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
 To learn more about our shared libraries, please read the [OpenLaw core overview](/openlaw-core/).